What is pottery?

 The fast wheel

 Using the fast wheel, a good potter can make a pot every minute or so, and all of them almost exactly the same.
 It’s much faster than coiling or the slow wheel, and so pots got much cheaper than they had been before.
 To make pottery even cheaper, often the people who made the pots were children (as their small fingerprints show) or enslaved, or enslaved children.

 Pottery and identity

-When this pottery broke, people used it for all sorts of things: to write on like paper, as voting ballots, for game pieces, to make tile floors or coffins for the dead, as grit to mix with clay and water to make more pottery, or to mix with powdered lime and water to make cement.
+When this pottery broke, people used it for all sorts of things: to write on like paper, as voting ballots, for game pieces, to make tile floors or coffins for the dead, as grit to mix with clay and water to make more pottery, to wipe their butts, or to mix with powdered lime and water to make cement.

 By this time, pottery was spreading to almost everywhere in the world.
-Pueblo people in the American south-west started using pottery about 1500 BC, and along the Mississippi valley and the Blackfoot about 200 BC, and in West Africa about 400 BC.
+Pueblo people in the American south-west started using pottery about 1500 BC, and along the Mississippi valley and the Blackfoot about 200 BC.

 The Arab invasion of North Africa around 700 AD ended the North African pottery trade, and after that pottery was locally made again for some time in the West, and not very good.
 Even though the use of pottery was still spreading, reaching Congo in Central Africa by around 900 AD, there were still parts of the world where people relied entirely on baskets: South Africa, Australia, and the Qinook people of North America, the Mapuche in Chile.